onnx/onnx/docs/Operators.md

       Let "+", "-", "*", and "/" are all element-wise arithmetic operations with
       numpy-style broadcasting support.
 The pseudo code to compute those outputs is:

         // Compute a scalar learning-rate factor.
+At the first update of X, T is generally
+        // 0 (0-based update index) or 1 (1-based update index).
-If X is never updated, T should be 0. r = R / (1 + T * decay_factor);
+        r = R / (1 + T * decay_factor);

         // Add gradient of 0.5 * norm_coefficient * ||X||_2^2, where ||X||_2 is the 2-norm.